 Table 1.
 Bill of materials for the Glia model stethoscope (100% infill)

-We compared three designs of the Glia stethoscope with varying channel sizes and infill percentages to the Littmann Cardiology III, as described in the methods.
+We compared the Glia stethoscope to the Littmann Cardiology III using a phantom, as described in the methods.
 At all frequencies tested, the Glia model performed similarly to the Cardiology III (Fig 2A).
-The performance of the 100% infill, 6mm channel size Glia model 2 is highlighted in Fig 2B and is comparable to the Littmann, as demonstrated in the absolute difference curve.
+The difference in attenuation (dB) of the Glia model to the Littmann Cardiology III is shown in Figure 2B with values greater than 0dB indicating that the Glia attenuated less sound.

 Figure 2.
-Calibration and comparison of 3D printed Glia model stethoscopes to the gold standard Littmann Cardiology III.
+Calibration and comparison of 3D printed Glia model stethoscopes to the Littmann Cardiology III.
 Stethoscope output responses were measured using the equipment setup described in the methods.
-Each stethoscope model recorded input sound at multiple frequencies and the change in amplitude between input and recorded sound was documented for each stethoscope (Figure 2A).
+Each stethoscope model recorded input sound at multiple frequencies and the change in amplitude between input and recorded sound was documented (lower log attenuation is better) for each stethoscope (Figure 2A).
+The decibel difference in attenuation (Glia minus Littmann) is shown across all frequencies tested where values above 0dB indicate the Glia model attenuated less sound (Figure 2B).

-Further comparison between the Glia Model 2 and the gold standard Littmann Cardiology III is shown in Figure 3B with the absolute Δ magnitude plotted above (Figure 2B).

 Discussion